 These monthly payments do have drawbacks, however:

-- Taking your pension benefit as a life annuity means your ability to collect your payments depends in part on your company’s ability to make them.
-If your company retains the pension and can’t make the payments, a federal agency called the Pension Benefit Guaranty Corporation (PBGC) will pay a portion of them up to a legally defined limit.
-The maximum benefit guaranteed by the PBGC in 2016 is $5,011 per month for most people retiring at age 65.
-The monthly guarantee is lower for retirees before age 65 and larger for retirees age 65 or older.
+- Taking your pension benefit as a life annuity means your ability to collect your payments depends in part on your company's ability to make them.
+If your company retains the pension and can't make the payments, a federal agency called the Pension Benefit Guaranty Corporation (PBGC) will pay a portion of them up to a legally defined limit.
+The maximum benefit guaranteed by the PBGC in 2017 is $5,369 per month (straight-life annuity) for most people retiring at age 65.
+The monthly guarantee is lower for retirees before age 65 and larger for those retiring after age 65.
 If responsibility for your payments shifts to an insurance company, it will be the insurance company and not the pension plan that is responsible for your guarantees.2

 Some employers are also considering buying annuities for those who do not opt for the lump-sum offer.
 In this case, your benefits will not change, except that the insurance company's name will be on the checks you receive in retirement, and the guaranteed income will be provided by the insurance company.3 (As with offering lump sums, companies that transfer the annuities to an insurance company can remove the pension liability from their books.)